mjf1406/DidgYa/README.md

 ### Complete

 -   2024/2/4
+    -   DidgYa text now hides on medium and smaller screens
     -   removed the Color.js dependency in `toasts.js` through the magic of HSL
     -   started `landing.html`
     -   updated footer icons to actually show